 BEAT THE PEAK - Quick Tips

 Extremely hot or cold temperatures often leads to high demand and a spike in energy prices.
-Reduce your energy usage by doing fuller loads of laundry off peak times, turning off unnecessary lighting and electronics, and using smaller appliances like a microwave to cook food instead of a stove.
+Reduce your energy usage by doing fuller loads of laundry off peak times (like from 9 PM - 6 AM), turning off unnecessary lighting and electronics, and using smaller appliances like a microwave to cook food instead of a stove.

 Switch to LED lighting.

 Swap out CFL and fluorescent light bulbs for Energy Star LED lighting.
 LED lights last longer than ordinary bulbs AND they use less energy.